-To learn about the science of Drivers read this article.
+Read more about the science behind Drivers in this article.

-Drivers is a feature that examines a set of documents at the level of individual concepts (words or phrases and their conceptual matches), and reports when the presence of those concepts are correlated with high or lower scores.
+Drivers examines a set of documents at the level of individual concepts (words or phrases and their conceptual matches), and reports when the presence of those concepts are correlated with high or lower scores.

-The Drivers tool takes in the set of exact matches, their concept vectors, metadata, individual relevance, and determines the top drivers within a set of documents (aka a project).
-If a concept score driver’s confidence is too low it will be excluded as a score driver to avoid presenting misleading results.
+Drivers uses exact matches, their concept vectors, metadata, and individual relevance to determine the top drivers within a project.
+If a concept score driver’s confidence is too low it is excluded as a score driver to avoid misleading results.

-Bear in mind that Drivers is not a causal model.
-Meaning, if a very positive review mentions “free wifi” that it’s not the sole reason for the positive review.
-Rather a hotel guest had a very positive experience at the hotel and given the opportunity to describe their positive experience called out the “free wifi”.
+Drivers is not a causal model.
+For example, if a very positive review mentions “free wifi,” that concept is not the sole reason for the positive review.
+Instead, a hotel guest had a positive experience at the hotel and included “free wifi" in their review.

-The y-axis shows driver impact score , the x-axis the driver Total Match count
+The y-axis displays driver impact score.
+The x-axis displays the driver Total Match count.

 Impact Score = How much a concept is driving up your numerical subset.